Aikido Oak Cliff

 Not the aikido name used to refer to software...

-Not using the web to make your dojo more visible (though this is good too)...
+Not using the web to make your dojo more visible (though this is helpful too)...

 Instead, the next step in the direction the founder of aikido intended: changing the world beyond the dojo for the better by changing how conflict works.